onethirtyfive/learn-nix/lessons/01-getting-going/lesson.md

 ## Using the Modern `nix` command

-Let's use the newly available `nix` command to what we just did again No changes made, so `:q!` will get you out of the editor:
+Let's use the newly available `nix` command to repeat what we just did.

 ```console
 # nix run 'nixpkgs#neovim' -- nvim ~/.config/nix/nix.conf
 ```

+No changes made, so `:q!` exits.
 You can ask `nix` command for `--help` on it or on any of its subcommands.

 Nix will only ever build things once for any set of inputs.
 What does that mean?
 In plain English, something like this:

 > Please build `python311`, with no tweaks, for `aarch64-darwin` (mac, apple
 > silicon), where `nixpkgs` is at git rev `dd868b7`